What to Eat Before Bed If You Want a Good Night’s Sleep

 Find out why you should always read before bed.

 The benefits of warm milk for sleep are well-documented, says Saxena.
 This is in part because milk contains tryptophan, an amino acid that promotes sleep.
-Warm fluids in general can relax our digestive muscles, and preliminary research shows that certain compounds in tea can also have calming effects on our minds and bodies.
+Warm fluids in general can relax our digestive muscles.
 “It can be a self-care moment when you’re having something warm,” Saxena says.
 “Your hands are wrapped around the mug and it’s a sensory experience.”

 While people often think of oatmeal as a breakfast food, oats are high in melatonin and so can make a good bedtime snack.
 Like dairy products, oats also contain the amino acid tryptophan.
 You can also spice up your oatmeal with many of the other foods that are okay to eat before bed—tart cherries, yogurt, or almond butter, for example.

-If you’re really hungry, try some pasta.
-But keep the portion small and be careful to not load your dish with toppings that are high in protein or fat.
-For example, you don’t want to have meatball pasta before bed, says Saxena.
-But a small serving of plain pasta with tomato or pesto sauce might do the trick.
+If you’re really hungry, try some pasta—but keep the portion small and be careful to not load your dish with toppings that are high in protein or fat.
+For example, you don’t want to have a super-cheesy meatball pasta before bed, says Saxena.
+But a small serving of plain pasta with pesto sauce might do the trick.